 Now researchers from the University of Cambridge have developed a system using passive RFID tags and advanced signal processing which can achieve comparable tag detection performance to active RFID tags at a lower cost point.
 This enables near 100% read success and has been demonstrated for asset tracking over a 20x20m2 area, although the system can readily scale to larger areas.
 The researchers have also demonstrated the potential of the technique for accurate real time location capabilities.

-This enhanced coverage passive RFID tracking system technology is protected by patent applications in the US, Europe and China, and is now ready for pilot commercial applications such as inventory and asset tracking and monitoring patient movement in hospitals.Make an Enquiry
+This enhanced coverage passive RFID tracking system technology is protected by patent applications in the US, Europe and China, and is now ready for pilot commercial applications such as inventory and asset tracking and monitoring patient movement in hospitals through PervasID Limited, the spinout from the University.Make an Enquiry